Albertas Manvydas: Family

-The document from 1387–89 recorded his patronymic name as Киликинович which allows to deconstruct his father's name as Giligin (Kojlikin, Gojligin).
+The document from 1387–89 recorded his patronymic name as Коиликиновичъ which allows to deconstruct his father's name as Gailiginas (Kojlikin, Gojligin).
 Manvydas was his pagan Lithuanian name.
 When Lithuania converted to Christianity, he was given Albertas (Albert) as his baptismal name.
 Since Wojciech is interchangeable with Albert in the Polish language, he is also known as Wojciech (Vaitiekus).
 Manvydas was a brother of Jurgis Gedgaudas, starosta of Podolia, who became Voivode of Vilnius after Manvydas' death.

 Manvydas was married twice: Jadvyga and Juliania.
 Jadviga's origin is unknown.
 Polish historians Władysław Semkowicz and Marceli Antoniewicz have attempted to identify her with who adopted Manvydas in the 1413 Union of Horodło.
 Information on Juliana is conflicting.
 Origo regis Jagyelo et Witholdi ducum Lithuaniae mentions that Juliana, who later married Manvydas, was wife of Butrimas, the murdered nephew of Birutė and cousin of Vytautas.
 Jan Długosz mentions that Juliana was a widow of Narimantas, who died in defense of Vilnius in 1390, and a sister of Anna, wife of Vytautas.
 Lithuanian historian Inga Baranauskienė suggested that Manvydas rose to prominence in the service of Vytautas due to them being in-laws and that Jadviga (mentioned once in a 1407 document) was just a baptismal name of Juliana.

 Manvydas had one known son Jonas Manvydas who died in 1458.